 Is hiring a memoir ghostwriter a good idea?

-You’ve lived a life which you feel merits a memoir.
-Perhaps you’ve risen from poverty to riches, perhaps you have done a “first” and you want people to know it was you, or perhaps you want to celebrate a lost world, a world that have since disappeared.
+You’ve lived a life that you feel merits a memoir.
+Perhaps you’ve risen from poverty to riches, perhaps you have done a “first” and you want people to know it was you, or perhaps you want to celebrate a lost world, a world that has since disappeared.
 Should you write yourself or should you use a memoir ghostwriter?